CameronBodine/PINGMapper/docs/gettingstarted/Installation.md

 <img src="../../assets/install/miniconda_install_3.PNG"/>

-You want to install Miniconda in your user folder so that you have the necessary permissions to install the Python dependencies, so select `Just Me` and click `Next`.
+You want to install Miniforge in your user folder so that you have the necessary permissions to install the Python dependencies, so select `Just Me` and click `Next`.

 <img src="../../assets/install/miniconda_install_4.PNG"/>